-- If married or an RDP and filing a separate tax return, you and your spouse/RDP must either both itemize your deductions (even if the itemized deductions of one spouse/RDP are less than the standard deduction) or both take the standard deduction. - · Also, if someone else can claim you as a dependent, claim the greater of the standard deduction or your itemized deductions.
-See the instructions for "California Standard Deduction Worksheet for Dependents" on page 9 of the Form 540 Personal Income Tax Booklet to figure your standard deduction.
+- If married or an RDP and filing a separate tax return, you and your spouse/ RDP must either both itemize your deductions (even if the itemized deductions of one spouse/RDP are less than the standard deduction) or both take the standard deduction. - Also, if someone else can claim you as a dependent, claim the greater of the standard deduction or your itemized deductions.
+See the instructions for "California Standard Deduction Worksheet for Dependents" within the Form 540 Personal Income Tax Booklet to figure your standard deduction.

 Itemized Deductions Worksheet

 Amount from Schedule CA (540), line 42

 Subtract line 2 from line 1

 5. Amount from Form 540, line 13 5

 6. Enter the amount shown above for your filing status 6

-7. Subtract line 6 from line 5
+Subtract line 6 from line 5

 Multiply line 7 by 6% (.06)

-9. Compare line 4 and line 8.
-Enter the smaller
+Compare line 4 and line 8.
+Enter the smaller amount here

-10. amount here
+10. Total itemized deductions.
+Subtract line 9 from line 1.
+Enter here and on Schedule CA (540), line 43